jaeyk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a computational social scientist, a PhD candidate in Political Science, and a [D-Lab Data Science Fellow](https://dlab.berkeley.edu/people/jae-yeon-kim) at UC Berkeley.
-I study political learning, organizing, and mobilization among marginalized populations using computational methodologies and building an interconnected database.
+I study political learning, organizing, and mobilization among marginalized populations using a mix of qualitative, statistical, and computational methods.
 I also develop open-source software that makes it easier to use text data in social science research.

 **Dissertation Research**